HarshitShahAI/UniversityManagementSystem/README.md

     -   Locate the `Project.java` file in the `src/University` package.
     -   Compile and run `Project.java` to launch the application's main dashboard.

-## Contributing

-Contributions are welcome!
-If you have suggestions to improve the project, please feel free to fork the repository and create a pull request.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

----